blp100/skilled-elearning-landing-page/README.md

 It will be fun.

 ---

+## New Things

+know the "pictures" Html tags

+---
 ## Obstacle

 1. Find out I was unsure about how to properly vertically center the <a> element